christianhatch/SimpleImageSlider/README.md

 SimpleImageSlider can be initialized with an array of NSURL objects that point to images, or with an array of UIImage objects.
 These will populate the ImageSlider.
 Check out the examples to see how to instantiate a SimpleImageSlider with images, urls, in code, and via Interface Builder.

 ###Parallax
 To enable the parallax ('stretchy header') feature, call `- (void)addParallaxToScrollView:(nonnull UIScrollView *)scrollView` passing the scrollview (or subclass, such as UICollectionView or UITableView) to which you want to add the SimpleImageSlider.
-You must also call `- (void)scrollViewScrolled:(nonnull UIScrollView *)scrollView` on the SimpleImageSlider when the scrollview scrolls, to update the parallax effect.
+You must also call
+`- (void)scrollViewScrolled:(nonnull UIScrollView *)scrollView`
+on the SimpleImageSlider as the scrollview scrolls, to update the parallax effect; pass the scrollview from the `- (void)scrollViewDidScroll(UIScrollview *)scrollView` scrollview delegate method into the above method on the SimpleImageSlider.
+See the example for more details.

 ## Requirements